harrisoncramer/harrisoncramer.me/src/markdown-pages/debugging-in-neovim.md

 Next, we need to install <a href="https://github.com/mfussenegger/nvim-dap">nvim-dap</a>, the plugin that will actually allow Neovim to communicate with Delve.

-Let's see nvim-dap "breaking" before we understand how to get it working.
+Once you have it installed, let's see nvim-dap "breaking" before we understand how to get it working.
 Install nvim-dap, and open up the `main.go` file in your project and run the following ex command: `:lua require("dap").continue()`

 You should see the following message: